Walking – it’s not just exercise.

 Residents in the estate have small gardens front and back, but no driveway.
 Each garden is walled, hedged or fenced in various states of repair usually with a scattering of toys and seasonal plants in bloom.

 Sometimes you see the flicker of the TV, a cat sitting in the window, football nets and a trampoline in the garden.
-But also: grab rails, birthday decorations, a garden bench, a greenhouse and cooking smells.
-All clues as to who lives there.
+But also: grab rails, ramps, birthday decorations, a garden bench, a greenhouse and cooking smells – clues as to who lives there.

-Many of theses homes are privately owned.
-Those that have ownership residents have added sunrooms, porches, new windows and doors.
+Many of theses homes are privately owned and have added sunrooms, porches, new windows and doors.

 It is a community, that much is plain to see.
 But this is Belfast, and like most public housing estates, it is a community of only one religious group – one side.